emlautarom1/lambda-library/docs/04-Type-Classes.md

   findBook db q = liftIO $ Book.findBook db q
 ```

-Finally the specs looks very similar to the handler pattern.
-The main difference, as with `main'` is that we no longer need to pass explict `ConsoleHandler`.
+Finally, the specs looks very similar to the handler pattern.
+The main difference, as with `main'` is that we no longer need to pass an explict `ConsoleHandler`.

 ```haskell
     around (withDB ":memory:") $ do